shrikant2233/Photo-search-using--Reactjs/README.md

 The purpose of this project was to get familiar with React Hooks and Context API.

-### Getting Started

-Click the demo link or clone/download the repository on your local machine.
-Create a config.js file in api folder inside src folders.
-In config.js file write `export const apiKey = "YOUR_FLIKR_API_KEY";`

 ##### Install dependencies

 `npm install`